krtffl/krtffl.dev/content/posts/testcontainers.md

 toc = true
 +++

-it was about time to start seeing some code in this (supposedly) blog that shows how i become a 10x engineer. one might start to think the fastest approach to 10x your skills is to stop writing code, but i assure you that is not the case.
+well, it was about time to start writgim some code in this - supposedly - blog that shows how i become a 10x engineer. one might start to think the fastest approach to do it is to stop writing code. no way.

 <!--more-->

-the happy path for me to start showing some code is then to talk about the latest stuff i have been playing with, which turns to be **[testcontainers](https://testcontainers.com/)**. that is actually quite nice because testcontainers are the real deal. awesome. i used to hate writing integration test. now i still hate it but i am found of testcontainers. i have said it too much in this sentence no? testcontainers. testcontainers.
+i want to talk about the latest stuff i have been playing with, which turns out to be **[testcontainers](https://testcontainers.com/)**. that is actually quite nice because testcontainers are the real deal. awesome. i used to hate writing integration tests. now i still hate it, but i am fond of testcontainers. i have said it too much in this sentence no? testcontainers. testcontainers.

-i feel like andy the first time he got its buzz lightyear - now it would be awesome to add a picture to illustrate the phrase, that is something people like when reading stuff right? sadly i don't think i can stick up a frame of a pixar movie in here. you'll have to imagine it. i mean, everyone has seen toy story multiple times so it won't be hard.
+i feel like andy on his birthday party when he got his buzz lightyear - now it would be awesome to add a picture to illustrate the phrase, that is something people like when reading stuff right? sadly i don't think i can stick up a frame of a pixar movie in here. you'll have to imagine it. i mean, everyone has seen toy story multiple times so it won't be hard.

+ actually

-well, actually let me draw it for you because i need that you reeeally picture it and understand how cool testcontainers are. ok i swear i won't use the word anymore.
+ let me draw it for you because i need that you _reeeally_ picture it and understand how cool testcontainers are. ok i swear i won't use the word anymore - for a while.

  {{< figure src="/images/andy_happy.jpg" title="andy super happy because he got buzz" width="350">}}

-i am really sorry but i needed to do that. alright, now, to have some consistency let me see how i structured the previous post... ok got it.
+i am really sorry but i needed to do that. you get it now. we are back on the same page.

+alright now to have some consistency let me see how i structured the previous post... ok got it. start with some bullet points

 - what are tests?
 - do we even need to test?